How to Create a VPC Peering

 Create a VPC Peering Using the Control Panel

-To create a VPC peering, click Networking in the main menu, then click the VPC tab.
-In the VPC tab, click Create a Peering Connection.
-The Create VPC Peering dialog pops up:
+To create a VPC peering, click Networking in the main menu, then click VPC.
+On the VPC Networks page, click Actions, then Create a Peering Connection to open the Create VPC Peering window.
+You can also open a VPC’s detail page, click the Peering Connections tab, then click Create a Peering Connection.

-In the Create VPC Peering dialog, select a VPC network, and a second VPC network to peer it with.
-The VPC selection fields update to show matching VPCs as you type.
+In the Create VPC Peering window, select a network from the VPC Network drop-down and a second network from the Peer to VPC Network drop-down.
+The drop-downs filter to matching VPCs as you type.

 View a VPC’s Peering Connections

-To view a VPC network’s peering connections, click Networking in the main menu, then click the VPC tab.
-Peering connections are listed under the Connections column in the VPC Networks list.
+To view a VPC network’s peering connections, click Networking in the main menu, then click VPC.
+Peering connections are listed in the Connections column on the VPC Networks page.

-You can also click on an individual VPC network to go to its details page, then click the Peering Connections tab.
-All active connections are listed, and you can click Create a Peering Connection to peer another network to this VPC.
+You can also click a VPC network’s name to go to its detail page, then click the Peering Connections tab.
+All active connections are listed.
+To peer another network to this VPC, click Create a Peering Connection.